gdiet/backup/README.md

 The dedup file system stores all its data in a repository directory, inside the subdirectories `fsdb` and `data`.
 Before the dedup file system can be used, the repository needs to be initialized:

 * Create a repository directory for the dedup file system data, for example on an external backup drive.
 * Unpack the DedupFS archive to that repository directory.
 That way, the DedupFS software is always available together with the DedupFS data.
-After unpacking, the DedupFS utility scripts like `repo-init` and `dedupfs` should be located in the `dedupfs-[version]` folder in the repository directory.
+After unpacking, the DedupFS utility scripts like `repo-init` and `dedupfs` should be located in the `dedupfs-[version]` directory in the repository directory.
 * Start the DedupFS `repo-init` utility in the `dedupfs-[version]` directory, for example by double-clicking.
 * Check the log output printed to the console where `repo-init` is executed.
 * If successful, this command creates in the repository directory the database directory `fsdb` and in the `dedupfs-[version]` directory the log files directory `logs`.